 She frowned.
-“Nothin’.
-He was talking about the weather.”
-She gave a coy smile.
+“Nothing, just talked about the weather.”
+She gave a sly smile.
 “I think he likes me.”

 “I’ll bet he does.”
-Jay scanned the room again.
-He didn’t see the server, either.
-He guided her to a table and she sat.
-“Do you want anything?
+Jay scanned the room again, then showed her to a table.
+“You want anything?
 Or were you just coming for me?”

-She saw him glancing at the bar.
+Rumor frowned, followed his glance.
 “What’s the deal, Jay?
-You know that guy or something?”
+You know him or something?”

-Jay was surprised, but not really.
-He hadn’t expected this, but he wasn’t taken aback by it, either.
+Jay was surprised, but not terribly.
+He hadn’t expected this, but it felt like something she might say.
 “What did you have in mind?”

-She bit her lip.
-“Well…Jay, I don’t — Look, hear me out.
-The land taxes are almost due, and Miss Cee’s comin’ up short.
+She bit her lip and leaned forward.
+“Okay, look.
+Hear me out.
+Her property tax is almost due, and she’s coming up short again.
 I know you got a lot of money saved up.
 All she needs is a little bit.”

 Nine hundred.
-He gave a low whistle.
-Was she really asking him for money?
+Jay whistled low.
+Was Rumor really asking him for money?
 Now he was surprised.
-But it would be a way to give them something both—Cee and Rumor.
-His first idea had failed; and hadn’t Cee herself said that Rumor wouldn’t want anything he could buy?
+But it was a way to give them something both—Cee and Rumor.
+Both more substantial than a sweetgrass basket, and less.
+Hadn’t Cee told him she wouldn’t want anything he could buy?

-But no — what was he thinking?
+But no, what was he thinking?
 It was out of the question.
 He’d worked hard for that money.
-It was his, and it was for getting his mobility back.
-He’d been crippled for too long, no way to escape.
-He had to think of the Buick first.
+It was his way out.
+He’d been crippled for so long without the Buick, without an escape plan.